Tracking & Payment System

 Situations such as down time, low stake balance and other exceptions are factored into the payment.

-Note: only one public Ip address is allowed per node (IPv4 or IPv6).
+Note: only one public Ip address is allowed per secure node tracker (IPv4 or IPv6).

 An earning period is based upon block time.
 It is the amount of time between 576 blocks which is approximately 24 hours.
 When an earning period ends each active node is checked and any node with exceptions or downtime causing the node to be available less than 92% of the earning period is excluded from the earnings pool.
 A node with greater than 92% availability but with some downtime or exceptions will have the amount of time subtracted from their allocation.
 These small subtractions help offset the fees incurred with making the payments.